cmu440/p0/README.md

    writing your Go code locally instead.

-2. Go is installed to a custom location on AFS machines, so you'll also need to set the `GOROOT` environmental variable if you are working on a cluster machine or have ssh-ed into one remotely:
+2. Go is installed to a custom location on AFS machines, so you'll also need to set the `GOROOT` environment variable if you are working on a cluster machine or have ssh-ed into one remotely:

     ```
     $ export GOROOT=/usr/local/lib/go